LMIA-Exempt Work Permits

 2. Open Work Permit

-Canada’s open work permits allow foreign workers to apply for any position anywhere in Canada, with no restrictions on occupation or employer.
-An LMIA is not necessary since you do not need a job offer before applying for one of these licenses.
+Canada’s open work permits allow foreign workers to apply for any position anywhere in Canada, without restrictions on occupation or employer.
+An LMIA is unnecessary since you do not need a job offer before applying for one of these licenses.

 3. Closed Work Permits (LMIA-Exempt)